Thai junta gets tough on World Cup gambling

 Thais are expected to spend around 45 billion baht ($1.4 billion) on World Cup betting, according to the University of the Thai Chamber of Commerce.

-"This tournament only happens every four years, so Thais take advantage of the occasion," said Thanawat Polvichai, director of the university's Center for Economic and Business Forecasting.
+"This tournament only happens every four years, so Thais take advantage of the occasion," said Thanawat Polvichai, director of the university's Centre for Economic and Business Forecasting.

 "People's salaries are higher than four years ago and soccer betting has become easier due to higher Internet penetration," he told Reuters.